How to Identify Silverplate Marks

-Identify silverplate marks by checking EPNS, silver plate, electroplate, maker, pattern, plating wear, base metal exposure, and object type before comparing value.
+Identify silverplate marks by checking EPNS, plate, maker, pattern, wear, base metal exposure, object type, and auction evidence.

 Use the free screenerStart an appraisalStart with one clear answer

-To identify silverplate marks, look for EPNS, EP, electroplate, silver plate, plated, quadruple plate, maker names, pattern marks, and retailer marks.
+To identify silverplate marks, look for EPNS, EP, electroplate, silver plate, plated, quadruple plate, A1, maker names, pattern marks, patent marks, retailer marks, and country marks.
 Do not treat silver color as proof of sterling.
+Silverplate usually means a base-metal object with a thin silver layer, so the appraisal question is object demand, not melt value.

 Quick identification checklist